- Sightseeing Spots

-Hosa Library is an open archive in which is stored excellent Japanese and Chinese classics originally owned by the Owari Tokugawa family.
-At the reading room, the library's collection of books is available and some of them can be copied.
-Exhibitions to introduce early-modern samurai culture including knowledge and culture of samurai families are held.
+Hosa Library is an open archive where excellent Japanese and Chinese classics originally owned by the Owari Tokugawa family are stored.
+In the reading room, the library's collection of books is available, a portion of which can be copied.
+Exhibitions to introduce early-modern samurai culture including the knowledge and culture of samurai families are held.
 In addition, temporary lectures are held in cooperation with Tokugawa Art Museum or Tokugawaen.
-The new building was opened on November 2, 2004.
+The new building was opened in November 2004.

 1001 Tokugawa-cho, Higashi-ku, Nagoya